jjborrelli/jekyll-now/CV.md

 ### Book Reviews

 **Borrelli, J.J.** 2012.
 The Theory of Ecology edited by Samuel M. Scheiner and Michael R. Willig.
-Quarterly Review of Biology 87 (2): 145-146.
+Quarterly Review of Biology 87 (2): 145-146. doi: 10.1086/665482

-### Reports
+### Reports (peer-reviewed)

 **Borrelli, J.J.**, H.R.
 Akçakaya.
 2013.
 Population and distribution objectives for species at risk: quantifying the incremental increase in species extinction risk due to the loss of connectivity, representivity, and redundancy.

-## Honors and Awards
-2014 Unnamed Award, Stony Brook University
-2012 Sokal Award, Stony Brook University
-2009 VonLeibig Summer Research Fellowship
+Report for Canadian Environmental Ministry.

 ## Presentations
 **Invited Talk**.
 Quantifying the qualitative: empirical network patterns emerge from differing degrees of stability.
 2014.
-Non-adaptive selection: explaining macroscopic laws in ecology and evolution (workshop), Lausanne, Switzerland.
+Non-adaptive selection: explaining macroscopic laws in ecology and evolution (workshop), Lausanne, Switzerland.[[slides](http://figshare.com/articles/Quantifying_the_qualitative_empirical_network_patterns_emerge_from_differing_degrees_of_stability/1256364)]

 **Invited Poster**.
 Ontogenetic scaling of growth, metabolism and assimilation: testing metabolic scaling theory.
 2012.
 Metabolic Basis of Ecology, Gordon Research Conference.